 “When you lack diversity, you don’t get the breadth of stories, and communities and lived experiences,” says Idil Ibrahim, director of IN HER ELEMENT.
 “Widen The Screen will help us bring Daisha’s story to the masses.”

 Ibrahim is an award-winning director, producer and changemaker whose films have screened at the top international film festivals.
 IN HER ELEMENT follows the journey of Daisha McBride, an up-and-coming hip hop artist in Nashville, Tennessee, as she gets the chance of a lifetime to break boundaries in the global epicenter of country music — and seizes the opportunity.

-Also premiering on February 24th, GAPS, the first ever Queen Collective fictional short, follows the story of Sydney Bailey, a 12-year-old struggling with her self-esteem and obsessing over her gapped front teeth.
+GAPS, the first ever Queen Collective fictional short, follows the story of Sydney Bailey, a 12-year-old struggling with her self-esteem and obsessing over her gapped front teeth.
 Directed by Jenn Shaw, an award-winning commercial, documentary, and narrative filmmaker specializing in sports, coming-of-age and dramady content, GAPS is an inspiring look into the mind of an imaginative pre-teen who, with support from her tight knit family, finds herself at a crossroads in her journey to self-confidence.

 These films centering young Black women and their stories of self-acceptance, love, and actualization reflect Black people’s experiences in America and all over the diaspora.
 A total of six films by Black women storytellers will be released as part of the Year 4 Queen Collective.